peterobarotu/African_Hit_Song_Prediction/README.md

 - **Unpopular songs misclassified as popular:** 317 (25.92%)

 ### **Findings:**
-- **Random Forest performed best overall**, with high classification accuracy for both classes.
+- **Random Forest performed best overall**, with high classification accuracy for both classes but misclassify  a lot of popular songs compare with LR and XGBoost.
 - **Logistic Regression struggled with unpopular songs**, misclassifying more than half.
 - **XGBoost balanced between RF and LR**, achieving better results for popular songs but slightly lower accuracy for unpopular songs.